calmm-js/partial.lenses/README.md

 *insert* new data, *update* existing data and *delete* existing data and can provide *default* values and maintain *required* data structure parts.

-In Javascript, optional data can be mapped to `undefined`, which is what partial lenses also do.
-When the viewed part of a data structure is missing, the result is `undefined`.
-When a part of a data structure is set to `undefined`, the part is deleted.
+In Javascript, missing data can be mapped to `undefined`, which is what partial lenses also do.
+When a part of a data structure is missing, an attempt to view it returns `undefined`.
+When a part is missing, setting it to a defined value inserts the new part.
+Setting an existing part to `undefined` deletes it.
 Partial lenses are defined in such a way that operations compose and one can conveniently and robustly operate on deeply nested data structures.

 [![npm version](https://badge.fury.io/js/partial.lenses.svg)](http://badge.fury.io/js/partial.lenses)